zurgeg/control-my-pc/README.md

   (Note: It is recommended that you know how to use the Terminal of your OS and that you have basic knowledge of the Git CLI.)

   1) In order to run you must download a 3.X.X version of Python (https://www.python.org/downloads/).
-The script is normally ran on python version `3.8` - `3.9`.
+The script is normally run on python version `3.8` - `3.9`.
 The current recommended python version [runtime.txt](https://gitlab.com/controlmypc/TwitchPlays/-/blob/master/runtime.txt) using the [heroku style](https://devcenter.heroku.com/articles/python-runtimes).

   2) To install you can either do one of 2 things.
   - Clone using Git